 This fern is rarely cultivated because of its dependence on certain types of soil-borne fungi.
 Without the fungi, the germinated spores fail to thrive and adult ferns suffer.
 Please enjoy this fern in its natural habitat.

-The science of phylogenetics uses DNA sequences to shed light on the evolutionary history of various species, which provides information on the true relationships among species.
+This fern was long considered a member of genus Botrychium, but recent molecular (DNA) studies have shown this plant to be different enough from other grape ferns that it deserves to be in a separate genus, Botrypus.
+Scientists use DNA sequences to understand the evolutionary history of various species, which provides information on the true relationships among species.
 It is very much like the paternity and other genetic testing that people do.
 Before DNA testing was available, people could only judge relatedness — of any organisms, including people — by using relatively large characteristics, such as leaf shape, number of stamens or petals, blood type, nose shape, hair color, and so on.

 Like its relatives in the adder’s tongue family, rattlesnake fern depends on mycorrhizal fungi to provide it with nutrients through its life cycle.
 These fungi live in the soil and attach to the fern’s roots.
 Thus anything that disrupts the soil, or changes its chemistry or moisture cycle, can harm the fungi, which ultimately harms the ferns.